A general fluid-sediment mixture model and constitutive theory: Theory and Formulation

 The flow rule governing plastic compaction, $-\dot{\xi}_2$, arises from solving the system below:

 with,

-The form of $g(\phi)$ and the $f_3$ yield surface is chosen such that when the material is being compacted or sheared but the material does not yet support sustained contacts, $\phi < \phi_m$, there is an upper bound on the admissible effective pressure $\tilde{p}$ allowed.
-However, in the compacted regime, $\phi \geq \phi_m$, any pressure is admissible, as the granular skeleton is physically capable of forming lasting force chains.
+The form of $g(\phi)$ and the $f_3$ yield surface is chosen such that when the material is being compacted or sheared but is less dense than the critical packing, $\phi < \phi_m$, there is an upper bound on the admissible effective pressure $\tilde{p}$.
+However, in the compacted regime, $\phi \geq \phi_m$, any pressure is admissible, as the grains are assumed to always be touching.
 The upper bound on the value of $\tilde{p}$ is determined by inverting the expression for $\phi_{eq}$ defined in \eqref{Eqn: critical_state_packing}.
-The unit-less $K_5$ coefficient defines the relative importance of the plastic compaction rate in determining this upper bound compared to the plastic shear-rate.
+The unit-less $K_4$ coefficient defines the relative importance of the plastic compaction rate in determining this upper bound compared to the plastic shear-rate.

 Together \eqref{Eqn: solid_phase_granular_stress_evolution}, \eqref{Eqn: plastic_flow_rule}, \eqref{Eqn: additive_decomposition}, \eqref{Eqn: f1_yield_surface}, \eqref{Eqn: f2_yield_surface}, and \eqref{Eqn: f3_yield_surface} uniquely determine the plastic flow rates $\dot{\bar{\gamma}}^p$, $\dot{\xi}_1$, and $\dot{\xi}_2$.
 It is also important to note that the specific forms of \eqref{Eqn: f2_yield_surface} and \eqref{Eqn: f3_yield_surface} restrict $\dot{\xi}_1$ to be zero when plastic compaction occurs and restrict $\dot{\xi}_2$ to be zero when plastic expansion occurs.